samiarja/samiarja.com/_pages/about.md

   # - /about.html
 ---

 I am a PhD student and Casual Academic in the International Centre for Neuromorphic Systems ([ICNS](https://www.westernsydney.edu.au/icns)) at Western Sydney University, Australia, where I am mainly advised by A/Prof. [Gregory Cohen](http://greg-cohen.com/), Dr. [Saeed Afshar](https://scholar.google.com.au/citations?user=a8FPrPwAAAAJ&hl=en) and Dr. [Alexander Marcireau](https://scholar.google.com/citations?user=43KBWgoAAAAJ&hl=en).

-I completed my Master of Philosophy in Neuromorphic Engineering and my Bachelor of Engineering (Robotics and Mechatronics) from Western Sydney University.

-The focus of my PhD research is about developing algorithms and systems to enable robust and efficient mapping and localisation using neuromorphic event-based cameras for space situational awareness applications.

-Previously I worked on developing machine learning algorithms for event-based classification and segmentation.
-I also spend sometime exploring and investigating the use of colour events data in real applications.
+My PhD focuses on developing algorithms and systems to enable robust and efficient mapping and localisation using neuromorphic event-based cameras for space situational awareness applications.
+During my MPhil I worked on developing machine learning algorithms for event-based classification and segmentation.
+I also spend sometime exploring colour events data in real applications with the CDAVIS336.

 ## Education